Artificial Intelligence (AI)

 Your approach to AI may differ depending on the assignment or course activity.

 If you decide to provide specific AI guidance for each task, it is helpful to be as detailed as possible.
 You might outline which types or levels of AI use are allowed or prohibited for different assignments, or you could update your existing syllabus rubrics to incorporate AI expectations.
-Below is a sample table with illustrative examples that could be included in your syllabus.

 - Option 1: Allowed